In this post we will see:

-Note: To enable notifications, follow the above steps, but instead of disabling, enable.
-If you’re on iPhone, you may see a pop-up in which you need to tap “Allow.”
+Note: To enable notifications, follow the steps above, but instead of disabling, enable.
+If you are on an iPhone, you may see a pop-up where you need to tap “Allow.”

-Now, you can see “Hide all stories from source name” or “Hide stories from source name” – tap the option to hide the source.
-Remember that when you hide a source, you will not see them.
+Now you see “Hide all stories from the source name” or “Hide stories from the source name” – tap the option to hide the source.
+Remember, if you hide a source, you won’t see it.

-Here is how you can view and unhide the sources you hide:
+Here is how you can view and hide the sources you are hiding:

-Tap profile picture > Settings (or Google News settings if you are on iPhone).
-Hit “Sources & topics you see less of.”
+On your iPhone, tap your profile picture > Settings or Google News Settings and click “Sources & Topics you see less of.”

-Now, you can see the sources you hide.
-If you prefer to unhide any, then tap the icon beside it.
+Now you can see the sources you are hiding.
+If you prefer to hide a source, tap the icon next to it.

 Save a Story

-You can view saved stories by following these steps: Tap Following at the bottom.
-There you can see the “Saved stories” section.
-Tap the “View all and manage” option.
-Now, you can view all the saved stories.
+You can view stored stories as follows: Tap Next at the bottom to see the “Saved Stories” section.
+Tap the “View and manage all” option.
+You can now view all stored stories.

-You can remove a saved story and here is how: tap the three horizontal dots beneath the saved story.
-Tap “Remove from saved stories” option.
+You can remove the stored story and here’s how: Tap the three horizontal dots below the stored story.
+Tap the “Remove from stored stories” option.

-If you like or dislike a story and you want to see more or less of it, then you can let Google News app about it and here is how:
+If you like or dislike a story and want to see more or less of it, you can let Google News app know and here’s how:

-Tap the three vertical dots (or three horizontal dots if you are on iPhone) beneath the story you like or dislike.
+Tap the three vertical or three horizontal dots when you’re on the iPhone under the story you like or dislike.

-More stories like this – tap this one if you prefer to see more stories like this one.
-Fewer stories like this – tap this one if you prefer to see fewer stories like this one.
+More stories like this – tap this if you want to see more stories like this.
+Fewer stories like this – tap this if you want to see fewer stories like this.

 Turn Off Google News Auto Play

-Google News app auto Play videos by default.
+The Google News app autoplay videos by default.
 You can stop it if you’re not a fan, and here’s how on Android and iPhone:

-Open Google News app.
-Hit profile picture at the top.
-Tap “Settings” or “Google News settings” (if you’re on iPhone).
-Tap “Autoplay videos.”
+Open the Google News app.
+Click on your profile picture at the top.
+If you are on an iPhone, tap “Settings” or “Google News Settings.”
+Tap “Autoplay Videos.”

-- Enabled – this option auto play videos regardless of internet connection.
-This one is the default option.
+- Enabled – this option plays videos automatically regardless of your Internet connection.
+This option is the default option.

-- Wi-Fi only – this option auto play videos only if you’re on the Wi-Fi connection.
+- Wi-Fi only – this option only plays videos automatically if you have a Wi-Fi connection.

-- Disabled – this option stops auto play.
+- Disabled – this option stops automatic playback.

 Enable Google News Dark Mode

-Open Google News app.
-Hit profile picture at the top right > Settings > Dark theme.
+Open the Google News app and click on the top right of your profile picture > Settings > Dark Theme.

-In the pop-up, you can see these options:
+In the pop-up you will see the following options:

-Note: If you enable dark mode on your iPhone, you can see the Google News app too in dark mode.
+Note: If you activate Dark mode on your iPhone, you can also see the Google News app in Dark mode.

-Enable or Disable Google News Mini Cards (Android)
+Google News Mini Cards Activate or deactivate Android

-By default, you can see big cards on Google News.
-If you prefer small cards, then follow the below steps:
+By default, you can see large maps on Google News.
+If you prefer small maps, follow these steps:

-Launch the Google News app.
-Hit profile picture at the top right > Settings.
-Hit “Mini cards.”
-Remember that the Blue means enabled.
+Start the Google News app by clicking on your profile picture > Settings at the top right.
+Click on “Mini-Maps.”
+Remember that blue means enabled.

-Enable or Disable Google News Data Saver Mode (Android)
+Google News Data Saver Mode to enable or disable Android

-Open Google News app.
-Hit profile picture at the top right > Settings.
-Tap “Data Saver mode.”
+Open the Google News app, click your profile picture > Settings at the top right and tap “Data Saving Mode.”

-In the pop-up, you can see these options – Automatic, Enabled, and Disabled.
-Choose the one you prefer.
+In the pop-up you will see these options – Automatic, Enabled and Disabled.
+Select the one you prefer.